25 Tax Deductions for a Small Business | What to Expense 2021-2022

 3. Work-Related Car Use

 If you use your car strictly for work-related purposes, you can write off all costs associated with operating and maintaining it.
-If your car use is mixed between business and personal reasons, you can only deduct costs that related to the business usage of the vehicle.
-You can claim the mileage you use for business driving, either by deducting the actual miles traveled for business, or by using the standard mileage deduction of $0.545 per mile driven.
+If your car use is mixed between business and personal reasons, you can only deduct costs that are related to the business usage of the vehicle.
+You can claim the mileage you use for business driving, either by deducting the actual miles traveled for business, or by using the standard mileage deduction of $0.56 per mile driven.

 4. Business Insurance